 1. Make sure the area is clean, dry and free of oil or grease, then sand both the inside surface of the hull and the face of the transducer with 100 grit sandpaper.
+The sanded hull area should be about 1-1/2 times the diameter of the transducer.
 The surface of the hull must be flat so the entire transducer face is in contact with the hull prior to bonding.